 During 2022, the administration has focused on addressing climate change and is likely to take executive action or support legislation in furtherance of achieving certain GHG emissions goals.
 In February 2021, the United States rejoined the Paris Agreement.
 In April 2021, President Biden set a new goal for the United States to achieve a 50-52% reduction from 2005 levels in economy-wide net GHG pollution in 2030.
 Further, in November 2021, the United States and other countries entered into the Glasgow Climate Pact, which includes a range of measures designed to address climate change, including but not limited to the phase-out of fossil fuel subsidies, reducing methane emissions 30% by 2030, and cooperating toward the advancement of the development of clean energy.
 In August 2022, the Inflationary Reduction Act of 2022 was enacted and included a \$369 billion investment in modernizing the American energy system.
 The legislation is aimed at helping the United States to achieve the 50-52% reduction of GHGs from 2005 levels by 2030.
-The adoption of legislation or regulatory programs or other government action to reduce emissions of GHGs or restrict, delay or prohibit oil and gas development on public lands could require our customers and us to incur increased operating costs, such as costs to purchase and operate emissions control systems, to acquire emissions allowances or to comply with new regulatory or reporting requirements, or prevent us from conducting operations in certain areas.
-Any such legislation or regulatory programs could also increase the cost of consuming, and thereby reduce demand for, the oil and gas our customers produce.
+The adoption of legislation or regulatory programs or other government action to reduce emissions of GHGs or restrict, delay or prohibit oil and gas development on public lands could require our customers and us to incur increased operating costs, such as costs to purchase and operate emissions control systems, to acquire emissions allowances or to comply with new regulatory programs could also increase the cost of consuming, and thereby reduce demand for, the oil and gas our customers produce.
 Consequently, legislation and regulatory programs to reduce emissions of GHGs could have an adverse effect on our business, financial condition, results of operations and cash flows.